 Break requirements are triggered by the mobile worker's working time, rather than the length of the shift or attendance time.
 There is nothing to prevent a mobile worker taking a break in the middle of a period of availability, as long as they meet all of the requirements for a break.

-Driving Period of Availability Other work Break required 3 hours 2 hours 3 hours 30 minutes
+Driving Period of Availability Other work Break Driving Break 3 hours 3 hours 3 hours 15 minutes 1 hour 30 minutes 1 hour